EmbRace: Accelerating Sparse Communication for Distributed Training of NLP Neural Networks: Evaluations

 \subsubsection{Baselines}

-Altogether four approaches are compared with EmbRace in our experiments: (i) \textbf{BytePS} \cite{byteps}: a PS based distributed framework that integrates partitioning tensors and scheduling tensor transmissions with a priority queue, but it treats sparse tensors as dense tenors; (ii) \textbf{Horovod AllReduce}: the popular distributed communication framework.
-In the PyTorch implementation of Horovod 0.21.3, the default communication method for sparse tensors is AllReduce; (iii) \textbf{Horovod AllGather}: newly introduced in the Horovod 0.22.0 and becomes the default method for sparse data in its PyTorch part, where using AllGather to aggregate sparse tensors and AllReduce for dense tensors; (iv) \textbf{Parallax/CPPS}: Parallax \cite{parallax} is a hybrid communication approach that uses a row-wise partitioned PS to guide the sparse transmissions and AllReduce for the dense communications.
-Due to the CUDA compatibility issue, Parallax could only run on 2080 GPUs.
-To compare with Parallax, we carry out a similar hybrid method in PyTorch.
-But in our PS, we use the column-wise partitioning mechanism in Section \ref{sec:column-wise} and we call it \textbf{CPPS} (Column-wise Partitioned PS).
-As shown in Fig. \ref{fig:performance}(e) and \ref{fig:performance}(f), CPPS shows a remarkable improvement over Parallax thanks to the load-balanced column-wise partitioning, hence we replace Parallax with CPPS in other experiments.
+Altogether four approaches are compared with EmbRace in our experiments: (i) \textbf{BytePS} \cite{byteps}: a PS based distributed framework that integrates ByteScheduler \cite{bytescheduler} for partitioning tensors and scheduling communication with a priority queue, but it treats sparse tensors as dense tenors; (ii) \textbf{Horovod AllReduce}: the popular distributed communication framework.
+In the PyTorch implementation of Horovod 0.21.3, the default communication method for sparse tensors is AllReduce; (iii) \textbf{Horovod AllGather}: newly introduced with the Horovod 0.22.0 and becomes the default method for sparse data in its PyTorch part, where using AllGather to aggregate sparse tensors and AllReduce for dense tensors; (iv) \textbf{Parallax}~\cite{parallax}: a hybrid communication approach that uses a partitioned PS for the sparse communications and AllReduce for the dense communications.